todbot/blink1mk3/firmware/README.md

   you're using, and the instructions for compilation are included in each project's README.md

-2. Run `make deps .` to patch the linker with support for the Tomu and clone the [Gecko SDK](https://github.com/SiliconLabs/Gecko_SDK) locally
+2. Run `make deps .` to patch the linker with support for the blink(1) and Tomu and clone the [Gecko SDK](https://github.com/SiliconLabs/Gecko_SDK) locally

 3. Now you can build the examples

 ## Flashing:

-Once you've compiled the code, you can flash the Tomu using `minicom` on linux and OSX, or some other serial I/O utility on Windows.
+Once you've compiled the code, you can flash the device using `minicom` on linux and OSX, or some other serial I/O utility on Windows.
 To do that, set it up with `115200 8n1`, then use `i` to show the bootloader version.